1940 United States presidential election: Foreign interference

 The British government engaged covert intelligence operations to support Roosevelt, including the planting of false news stories, wiretaps, "October surprises", and other intelligence activities.
-The German government had allocated $5 million as a campaign war chest via the German embassy to bribe Democratic delegates at the 1940 convention, using American businessman William Rhodes Davis as a conduit.
+The German government had allocated $5 million as a campaign war chest via the German embassy to bribe both Republican and Democratic delegates at their 1940 conventions, using American businessman William Rhodes Davis as a conduit.
 Davis was sympathetic to the German cause after his meeting with Hermann Göring and was enlisted for this purpose.
-Later, he directed some of these funds towards supporting anti-Roosevelt radio broadcasts by the isolationist labor leader John L. Lewis, with the aim of impeding Roosevelt's re-election bid.
+Later, he directed some of these funds towards supporting anti-Roosevelt radio broadcasts by the isolationist Republican labor leader John L. Lewis, with the aim of impeding Roosevelt's re-election bid, and Lewis supported the Republican candidate instead.
+Lewis himself had previously been pitched to the Germans by Davis as a desirable president for his non-interventionist views.
 Initially a supporter of Roosevelt in 1936, Davis had become disillusioned by 1940, and the two had grown apart over foreign policy.
+However the Germans were disappointed that the Republicans had nominated Wendell Wilkie, who was not an isolationist.
 The German envoy in Mexico had also requested $160,000 to sway an unnamed Democratic Party operative in Pennsylvania to unseat interventionist Democratic Senator Joseph Guffey, who was a prominent critic of Nazi Germany.
 Davis was later identified as Abwehr agent C-80 following his death in August 1941.